fengxia41103/myblog/content/thoughts/bigD.md

 I want to thank you for the years when I was jobless, wondering around with a bloated ego but a pathetic understanding of you.
 I really enjoyed the years in MBA, and the days when I felt at the brink of fortune and fame.
-But more and more with each passes, I hate the version of me in those days because he was ego-centric, self-importance, self-centered, short-tempered, aggressive, and eager to succeed.
+But more and more with each day passes, I hate the version of me in those days because I was ego-centric, self-importance, self-centered, short-tempered, aggressive, and greed of success to prove myself.
+Looking back, it is also a double-edged sword, that having you and this family made me proud, gave me confidence, resulting in an enlarged ego, which in turn led me astray &mdash; in the process of building a better life for the ones I cared, I lost the ones along the way.

 How pity was I!
 If you have seen through all these back then, I would have to say that you are indeed wiser than I realized, and which makes